edammer/GOparallel/README.md

 modulesInMemory=TRUE
             #uses cleanDat, net, and kMEdat from WGCNA systems biology pipeline already run, and these variables must be in memory
-            #input fileName will be ignored
+            #inputFile will be ignored
 ANOVAgroups=FALSE
             #if true, modulesInMemory ignored.
 Volcano pipeline code should already have been run!
-            #input fileName will be ignored
+            #inputFile will be ignored

 ############ MUST HAVE AT LEAST 2 THREADS ENABLED TO RUN ############################################################################